Crewe: Modern

+Webb took a great interest in local politics and was "the most influential individual in the town".
+"Described just before his retirement as 'the King of Crewe', Webb came to exercise control over the working lives of over 18,000 men - one third of the total LNWR workforce.
+Over half these lived in Crewe, around 8,000 being employed at the locomotive works.
+Several recreational and sporting organisations were a direct result of Webb's influence and others received benefit from his support."
+These included the LNWR Cricket Club (established in 1850) and the Crewe Alexandra Athletic Club (established in 1867).
+However, Webb's influence allegedly also extended to intimidation of Liberal Party supporters.
+In September 1885, the editor of the Crewe Chronicle published charges against Webb, saying "That through the action, direct and indirect, of Tory railway officialism, the political life of Crewe is cramped and hindered beyond recognition".
+In November 1889, the borough council debated a motion which accused LNWR managers of working with Crewe Tories "to crush Liberalism altogether out of the town": "... by intimidation and persecution of your Liberal workmen, and by making the chances of promotion depend upon subserviency to the Tory political demands of the Management, they have created a state of political serfdom in the works."
+In December 1889, Liberal statesman William Ewart Gladstone wrote a letter to the Chronicle condemning the company's behaviour in the town.

 The railway provided an endowment towards the building and upkeep of Christ Church.
 Until 1897 its vicar, non-conformist ministers and schoolteachers received concessionary passes, the school having been established in 1842.
 The company provided a doctor's surgery with a scheme of health insurance.
 A gasworks was built and the works water supply was adapted to provide drinking water and a public baths.
 The railway also opened a cheese market in 1854 and a clothing factory for John Compton who provided the company uniforms, while McCorquodale of Liverpool set up a printing works.

-During World War II the strategic presence of the railways and Rolls-Royce engineering works (turned over to producing aircraft engines) made Crewe a target for enemy air raids, and it was in the flight path to Liverpool.
-The borough lost 35 civilians to these, the worst raid was on 29 August 1940 when some 50 houses were destroyed, close to the station.
+During World War II, the strategic presence of the railways and Rolls-Royce engineering works (turned over to producing aircraft engines) made Crewe a target for enemy air raids and it was in the flight path to Liverpool.
+The borough lost 35 civilians to these.
+The worst raid was on 29 August 1940 when some 50 houses were destroyed, close to the station.

 Crewe crater on Mars is named after the town of Crewe.
-Crewe was described by author Alan Garner in his novel Red Shift as "the ultimate reality".
+Crewe was described by author Alan Garner in his novel Red Shift as "the ultimate reality."

 Crewe was mentioned in 1984 as the setting of the 19th episode The Flying Kipper, in the first series of Thomas & Friends.

+The town unsuccessfully bid for city status as part of the Platinum Jubilee Civic Honours in 2022.